alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

         int motor4_rpm_pwm;
     };

-On the transmitter`` device, the PWM values for the DC motors are send to the receover using the following function.
+On the transmitter device, the PWM values for the DC motors are sent to the receiver using the following function.
 The variable
 **receiver_mac** stores the MAC address of the receiver device (ESP32-C3 bitBoard on the RC car).

 .. code-block:: c